 changes in experience of temperature in parts of the body

 problems with the jaw

 |Causes||loss or dysfunction of small nerve fibers between skin layers||problems with central pain processing|

 |Other conditions that commonly occur alongside||diabetes and other aspects of metabolic disorder|

 |post-traumatic stress disorder|

 Small fiber neuropathy is a type of peripheral neuropathy that affects the small nerve fibers in the skin.

 This condition usually causes an unpleasant tingling sensation or burning pain in the feet.
 However, people who have small fiber neuropathy may have reduced sensitivity to heat and certain types of pain.

-Although the symptoms of small fiber neuropathy usually begin in the feet, they can also affect the legs, hands, arms, and torso.
+Although the symptoms of small fiber neuropathy usually begin in a person’s feet, they can also affect their legs, hands, arms, and torso.

-People can develop small fiber neuropathy as a result of nerve damage from another underlying medical condition, such as diabetes, an autoimmune disease, or an injury.
+People can develop small fiber neuropathy due to nerve damage from another underlying medical condition, such as diabetes, an autoimmune disease, or an injury.